EthanSousaProjects/SENSORAIL_Uni_Project/env_files/README.md

 - If a package needs to be added to only the raspberry pi (like gpiozero) make sure to input the package and version into the `pi_conda_env.yml` file.

 - We have tried to use all the packages from the conda forge as it has more than the generic conda channel.
-However not all packages are avaliable in conda forge so pip packages can also be used and added to this env file.
+However, not all packages are avaliable in conda forge so pip packages can also be used and added to this env file.

 - Pip packages must be at the bottom of the packages to import.
-All conda packages should come before the pip commands in the env file.
+All conda forge packages should come before the pip commands in the env file.